Xeno69/Domination/co30_Domination.Altis/readme.txt

 4.05

 - Changed: If d_without_nvg or d_without_vec_ti all optics and headgear which use either NVG or TI will be removed once arsenal or inventory closes (d_without_vec_ti also still turns off vehicle TI)
+- Added: Checkbox in StatusDialog to enable/disable automatic viewdistance change at main targets

 4.04